bdubs-astro/GitCommandSummary/Git command summary.md

  ```$ git clone <git@github.com:user_name/repo_name.git>  <target_dir>```

+**Note that if the target directory name contains whitespace, it must be enclosed in quotation marks.**

-Note that you can limit the **Clone** operation to a specific branch or tag, or even a specific number of commits.
+You can limit the **Clone** operation to a specific branch or tag, or even a specific number of commits.
 The latter can be
 useful when working with repos that have an extensive commit history.

 https://www.atlassian.com/git/tutorials/setting-up-a-repository/git-clone